mio-mio/ret2win/README.md

 This also matches the stack structure: 32 (buffer) + 8 (saved RBP) = 40

 ## 4. Exploitation Strategy
+### 4.1 Goal of this Challenge

 The goal is to overwrite the return address with the address of the **ret2win** function.

 - Fill the buffer up to the return address
 - Fix stack alignment using a ret gadget
 - Overwrite the return address with the target function

+### 4.2 Why This Strategy Works

+This strategy works because the program stores the return address on the stack, just above the local buffer.
+By providing input larger than the buffer size, we can overwrite data beyond its boundary, eventually reaching the saved return address.

+When the function returns, the CPU uses this overwritten address to determine where to continue execution.
+By replacing it with the address of the ret2win function, we redirect the program’s control flow.

+This is possible because there are no memory protections such as stack canaries or NX enabled in this challenge.

 ## 5. Payload Construction